 It is a task that is easier for two people, if possible.
-One person can hold the dog while the other takes the temperature.
-If this is not possible, calm the dog and have it lay down on its side.
+One person can hold your dog while the other takes the temperature.
+If this is not possible, calm your dog and lay him down on its side.

 When the time is up, remove the thermometer, clean it with a cloth, and check the temperature by reading the height of the silver liquid on the scale or the digital display.

 Another way to take a dog’s temperature is to measure the ear temperature using a decent ear thermometer.
 If used correctly, they are extremely accurate.
 They are slightly trickier to use and more expensive than a normal thermometer but are less messy.
 The thermometer must be very carefully placed in the horizontal ear canal, and it is essential your dog is kept calm and does not move.

 What to do if the temperature is very high or low

 Often, a dog could have a very high or low temperature simply because of exertion and exposure to the elements.
 If this is the case, calm your dog and take action to cool or warm your pet and monitor it closely.
 It should return to normal levels within an hour or two.